Wind-WindKids/winding/samples/storycats/winding.md

 --
 part2_butterfly_seen: landscape-orientation
 --
+One day, with her kittens,
+Trixy and Windy,
-One day, with her children, Aria saw a butterfly.
+Aria saw a butterfly.

 @image:
 Cats sitting in tall grass, kittens playing, while a single white butterfly drifts across the page — the first creature in the sky for many spreads.